 4. Upselling customers

-There are always clients or guests that with a little nudge can go for the most exotic and expensive drinks which guarantee more profit.
+There are always clients or guests who, with a little nudge, can go for the most exotic and expensive drinks that guarantee more profit.

 5. Cleaning and keeping the bar clean

 A clean and tidy bar will be more appealing and open to increasing patronage.
-A bartender has to clean and tidy the bar to attract more guests as people seem to be more relaxed and comfortable in a clean environment.
+A bartender must clean and tidy the bar to attract more guests, as people seem more relaxed and comfortable in a clean environment.

-Also, ensuring a clean bar environment is paramount so as to avoid falling foul of regulatory agencies laws and other legal problems that may arise from keeping and unclean bar environment.
-This involves ensuring all wares, surfaces, and personal hygiene standards are held in the highest regard so as to deal with every sanitary and health concern as meets global best practices.
+Also, ensuring a clean bar environment is paramount to avoid falling foul of regulatory agencies’ laws and other legal problems that may arise from keeping an unclean bar environment.
+This involves ensuring all wares, surfaces, and personal hygiene standards are held in the highest regard to deal with every sanitary and health concern and meet global best practices.

 Check this out: 20 IT Jobs You Can Get Without a Degree